binary-braids/kubernetes-homelab/README.md

 # Kubernetes Homelab

 This repo contains all my config for my On-Prem and Oracle based k3s clusters.
-The clusters are backed by [Flux](https://fluxcd.io/) for GitOps and secrets are encrypted with [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) encryption.
+The clusters are backed by [Flux](https://fluxcd.io/) for GitOps and secrets are encrypted using [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) encryption.